 Visibility in knowledge-driven search features

-Alignment with semantic search and user intent
+Alignment with AI-driven search

 How knowledge graphs work